vonfalk/storm-javavis/doc/02-Storm/01-Type_system.md

 Based on this information, we can see the type system from two different perspectives: when we are working from within a single thread, we can get value semantics by using values, and reference semantics using classes (or actors).
-When we observe the behaviour when types are sent through a message, things are slightly different.
+When we observe the behavior when types are sent through a message, things are slightly different.
 In this case, both values and classes seem like they have by-value semantics (any changes from the other thread are not visible) while actors still have by-reference semantics.
 This is also the reason why classes in Storm behave more like values than in